-For general labourers and equipment operators, we recognize that you will have contact with co-workers and surfaces, such as tools, equipment and machinery as you go about your work.
+For general labourers we recognize that you may have contact with co-workers and surfaces, such as carts, tools and equipment as you go about your work.
 You could also potentially come in contact with respiratory droplets from these interactions.
 COVID-19 can travel in respiratory droplets that are released into the environment by laughing, coughing or sneezing.